By Chere Di Boscio

 With major issues like 9-11 and the wars in the Middle East, many of us are learning through social media and other channels that what we hear on the news may not be the truth.
 At other times, viewers had WTF moments that planted seeds of doubt about the media’s credibility, such as when a BBC journalist reporting live in front of building 7 spoke of its demise from the impact of the Twin Towers’ destruction – before the building had actually collapsed.

-Clearly, the mainstream media (MSM) is bad enough at simply reporting the facts – so hosting balanced debates is pretty much out of the question.
-They tend to deliver everything in terms of basic dualities: either you’re pro-Hillary or pro-Trump; you’re pro-cop or anti; you’re pro-life or pro-choice, etc. There’s never any room to ask the bigger questions.
+Clearly, the MSM is bad enough at simply reporting the facts – so hosting balanced debates is pretty much out of the question.
+They tend to deliver everything in terms of basic dualities: either you’re pro-Hillary or pro-Trump; you’re pro-cop or anti; you’re pro-life or pro-choice, etc. There’s never any room to ask the bigger questions – it truly is the ‘society of the spectacle‘, where we are ‘allowed’ to watch what we are given, but no more.

-But there’s a war on independent investigative journalism.
-After the US elections, where Donald Trump won the Presidency despite the MSM’s best attempts to discredit him and install Hillary Clinton, the establishment media has furiously declared war on what they call ‘fake news sites’ – a.k.a alternative media.
+Plus, there’s a war on independent investigative journalism.
+After the US elections, where Donald Trump won the Presidency despite the MSM’s best attempts to discredit him, the establishment media erroneously blamed Russia for that (and of course, they were proven – yet again – to be wrong), and has furiously declared war on what they call ‘fake news sites’ – a.k.a alternative media.
 Facebook has even vowed to shut them down on their social media platform.

 Here’s a list of 10 honest news sites that will tell you the truth about what’s happening in the world.